Study in New Zealand

 ASEAN High Achievers Scholarship

-Contact IDP to get a full list of scholarships to study in New Zealand .
+Note: Scholarship information is subject to change from year to year.
+Contact IDP for the latest list of scholarships to study in New Zealand here.

-5. What major should I study in New Zealand?
+7. What should I study in New Zealand?

-See more: 8 easy majors to apply for a job and settle in New Zealand
+See more: 8 Easy Majors to Get a Job and Settle in New Zealand

-IDP consultants will help you connect with reputable partner schools in New Zealand, advise on choosing the right major and course, support the hunt for scholarships to study in New Zealand with many attractive values, prepare study abroad documents, guide to apply for a New Zealand student visa with a success rate of over 95%.
+IDP supports connecting with prestigious partner schools in New Zealand, advising on choosing the right major and course, guidance on hunting for scholarships to study in New Zealand, preparing documents and applying for a New Zealand student visa with a success rate of over 95%.

-Quickly contact IDP or consult through the online IDP office for advice on your journey to study in New Zealand today
+Contact IDP or book an online consultation to start your journey to study in New Zealand today!

 Top universities in the New Zealand